wspr-ncsu/jaeger/README.md

 	* Run ```python benchmarks.py --setup```.
 This will display the results to console and will create a ```results``` folder inside the project root.
 		* ```results/bench.csv``` contains the aggregated benchmarks while ```results/index-timings.csv``` contains the individual runs.
 We used ```results/index-timings.csv``` to determine the mean, min, max and standard deviations.

-Note that the results here will greatly differ from what was recorded in the paper.
-This is because the experimental setup described in the paper were executed directly on our machine instead of docker.
+Note that the results here may differ from what was recorded in the paper.
+This is because the experimental setup described in the paper were executed directly on the machine instead of docker.

 ### Running Examples